KannonZenetism/zenetism-field-physics/structural-neuroscience/SN11-applied-structural-diagnostics.md

 - Tether discontinuity at operative layers — the being has lost access to their own structural registers
 - Temporal pathology (LM04 §6) may be present — looping time, temporal collapse, or hypostatic amnesia

-**The critical diagnostic:** If removing the distorting conditions restores characteristic function, the condition is distortion.
+**The critical diagnostic:** If removing the distorting conditions restores characteristic function, the primary condition is distortion.
 If removing the conditions does not restore function because coherence has depleted below the generative threshold, the condition is pathology.
 In practice, many cases involve both — distortion that has persisted long enough to produce pathological coherence depletion.
 Both environmental correction and coherence replenishment are then required.

 ### 5.2 The Variation-Pathology Axis